 I am not a sports gambler.
 I do not care about the point spread.
 I am neither a Giants fan nor a Cowboys fan; in fact, I rather dislike both franchises, the Cowboys for its decade of domination and the Giants for being New Yorkers.
 And I do not even particularly care about the game's implications in the NFC East division race.

 I am your stereotypical NFL fantasy team owner.
-This is the type of fandom that has overtaken the NFL in the past ...
+This is the type of fandom that has overtaken the NFL in the past decade, ...